cp-algorithms/cp-algorithms/src/data_structures/fenwick.md

 There exists a simple implementation using bitwise operations for the non-trivial operation described above:
 $$g(i) = i ~\&~ (i+1),$$
-where $\&$ is the logical AND operator.
+where $\&$ is the bitwise AND operator.
 It is not hard to convince yourself that this solution does the same thing as the operation described above.

 Now, we just need to find a way to iterate over all $j$'s, such that $g(j) \le i \le j$.